mscook/CV/CV.rst

 Summary
 -------

-I am a DevOp Engineer in a small agile infrastructure team.
+I am a DevOps Engineer in a small agile infrastructure team.
 In a small team I get to solve challenging infrastructure problems end-to-end.
 My cloud of choice is AWS.
 I'm a jinja ninja with my configuration management tool of choice being Ansible_.
 I typically use Python_ when custom DevOps/automation tooling is required.
 I have been using Python_ for over 10 years.

 I'm a polyglot DevOp, currently working across two different accounts (QLD Government and NSW Government) which are on different cloud providers (Rackspace and AWS) and with significantly different operating system, networking and application layers.
 I manage many environments including being on-call for production environment incidents.